-The interface definition language (IDL) (chapter 3 in CORBA) is a base of the whole common object request broker architecture (CORBA) and an important point in developing distributed systems with CORBA.
+The interface definition language (IDL) (chapter 3 in [OMG CORBA]is a base of the whole common object request broker architecture (CORBA) and an important point in developing distributed systems with CORBA.
 It allows the reuse and interoperability of objects in a system.
 A mapping between IDL and a programming language is defined in the CORBA standard.
 IDL is very similar to C++, containing pre-processor directives (include, comments, etc.), grammar as well as constant, type and operation declarations.
 There are no programming language features like, e.g., if-statements.

-The core language of TTCN-3 is defined in Recommendation ITU-T Z.161 and provides a full text-based syntax, static semantics and operational semantics as well as a definition for the use of the language with ASN.1.
+The core language of TTCN-3 is defined in [ITU-T Z.161] and provides a full text-based syntax, static semantics and operational semantics.
 The IDL mapping provides a definition for the use of the core language with IDL (Figure 1).